norman/ambry/Guide.md

 #### Searching

-Finds in Norman are performed using the `find` class method.
-If a single argument is passed, that is treated as a key and Norman looks for the matching
+Finds in Ambry are performed using the `find` class method.
+If a single argument is passed, that is treated as a key and Ambry looks for the matching
 record:

     Person.find "moe@3stooges" # returns instance of Person
-    Person.find "cdsafdfds"    # raises Norman::NotFoundError
+    Person.find "cdsafdfds"    # raises Ambry::NotFoundError

-If a block is passed, then Norman looks for records that return true for the conditions in the block, and returns an iterator that you can use to step through the results:
+If a block is passed, then Ambry looks for records that return true for the conditions in the block, and returns an iterator that you can use to step through the results: